taublast/FastPopups/README.md

 - **🔄 HotReload Support**: Preview changes in realtime
 ---

-## ⬆️ What's New 1.2.0.2
+## ⬆️ What's New 1.2.1

-Fix Android disposal stability when closing programatically.
+Fix MAUI crashing us on Android with "PlatformView cannot be null here", rare case.

 ---